-Medium-term loans are structured like bank loans, but they’re offered by online, non-bank lenders, making them easier to qualify for most small business owners.
+- Medium-Term Loans.
+Structured like bank loans, medium-term loans are offered by online, non-bank lenders, making them easier to qualify for most small business owners.

-These loans typically offer smaller amounts of capital (up to $250,000), that are paid back over a shorter term, usually ranging between three and 18 months.
-Issued by online lenders, short-term loans are much faster to apply to, and much more accessible for borrowers with bad credit or newer business owners.
+- Short-Term Loans.
+Issued by online lenders, short-term loans are much faster to apply to than medium-term loans and are much more accessible for borrowers with bad credit or newer business owners.

-Business lines of credit are one of the most flexible forms of financing for small businesses.
-Similar to a credit card, a business line of credit allows you to pull on a credit line with a set amount, accessing funds whenever you need it.
-With this product (and unlike a term loan), you only pay back the funds you draw, and only accrue and pay interest on that capital.
+- Business Lines of Credit.
+A business lines of credit is one of the most flexible forms of financing for small businesses, as this form of credit allows you to pull on a credit line with a set amount, accessing funds whenever you need it.

-Invoice financing companies advance you a percentage of the value of your outstanding invoices, freeing up cash to use for your business.
+- Invoice Financing.
+An invoice financing company advances you a percentage of the value of your outstanding invoices, freeing up cash to use for your business.

-Like invoice financing, equipment financing is designed particularly for businesses that need funding to purchase equipment.
-With this type of financing, therefore, you’ll receive a lump sum loan of up to 100% of the equipment’s value, which you’ll pay back with interest over a set period of time.
+- Equipment Financing.
+With equipment financing, you’ll receive a lump sum loan of up to 100% of the equipment’s value, which you’ll pay back with interest over a set period of time.